eurekaclinical/eurekaclinical-analytics-webclient/README.md

 This project contains the web client for Eureka!
 Clinical Analytics.
 It is an angularjs single-page site.

-## Version 1.1 development series
 Latest release:
 [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-analytics-webclient/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-analytics-webclient)

+## Version 1.1
-This version will link the user interface to the refactored backend Eureka!
+This version links the user interface to the refactored backend Eureka!
 Clinical services.

 ## Version 1.0.1
 A news item for the new Eureka!
 Clinical Analytics release on the homepage was omitted.
 This version adds it back.